dashdotdotdashdotdot/MyBlog/themes/hugo-xmin/README.md

 # Douglas Dwyer

-I started this Blog on 2 April, 2023 to keep track of new ideas.
+I started this Blog on 2 April, 2023 to organize and share new ideas.